tho-myr/Flow.Launcher.Plugin.Http_Status_Codes/README.md

 1. Update [CHANGELOG.md](CHANGELOG.md) for new release.
 2. Update version in [plugin.json](Flow.Launcher.Plugin.Http_Status_Codes/plugin.json)
+3. Merge changes into `master` branch
-3. Create the tag on the `master` branch and build the release.
+4. Create the tag `v1.x.x` on the merge commit on the `master` branch and the release will be built by github actions
-4. Follow the steps [here](https://github.com/Flow-Launcher/Flow.Launcher.PluginsManifest?tab=readme-ov-file#how-to-submit-your-plugin) to submit plugin
+5. Follow the steps [here](https://github.com/Flow-Launcher/Flow.Launcher.PluginsManifest?tab=readme-ov-file#how-to-submit-your-plugin) to submit plugin

+### Inspiration

+Love to the developers of the [Shortcuts Plugin](https://github.com/mantasjasikenas/flow-launcher-shortcuts-plugin).
+I took a lot of inspiration from their plugin and would like to thank them here <3

+Thanks for using my plugin or reading through this long-ass readme. love yall (づ ◕‿◕ )づ